alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-201/day-201-1-egw.md

 ---
-title: EGW Reading
+title: The First King of Israel PP 603-608a
-subtitle: The First King of Israel PP 603-608a
+subtitle: EGW Reading
 ---

-Chapter 59—The First King of Israel
+### Chapter 59—The First King of Israel

 This chapter is based on 1 Samuel 8 to 12.